deriv-com/deriv-app/packages/appstore/README.md

 ## Types vs Interfaces

 With the latest typescript version, functionalities and capabilities of both types and interfaces become more similar.
-Hence for dashboard project, here are the cases when to use types or interfaces
+Hence for appstore project, here are the cases when to use types or interfaces

 Do use types to typecheck react proptypes object